-Rebecca Akufo-Addo, the wife of the NPP flagbearer, Nana Akufo-Addo, and three of their children — Edwina, Valerie and Gyankroma — were interviewed by e.TV Ghana's Kwame Gyan at their residence in Nima, Accra, last week.
+Rebecca Akufo-Addo, the wife of the NPP flagbearer, Nana Akufo-Addo, and three of their children — Edwina, Valerie and Gyankroma — were interviewed by ETV at their residence in Nima, Accra, ahead of the 2016 general elections.

-The interview provided deep insight into Akufo-Addo's relationship with his family that the public probably did not know about.
+The interview provided - and still provides - deep insight into Akufo-Addo's relationship with his family.

 1. Akufo-Addo is a loving husband and father